klausbrunner/solarpositioning/README.md

 [![javadoc](https://javadoc.io/badge2/net.e175.klaus/solarpositioning/javadoc.svg)](https://javadoc.io/doc/net.e175.klaus/solarpositioning)

-A Java library for finding topocentric solar coordinates, i.e. the sun’s position on the sky for a given date, latitude, and longitude (and other parameters), as well as times of sunrise and sunset.
+A Java library for finding topocentric solar coordinates, i.e. the sun’s position on the sky for a given date, latitude, and longitude (and other parameters), as well as times of sunrise, transit, and sunset.
 Position calculations follow well-known, peer-reviewed algorithms: [SPA](http://dx.doi.org/10.1016/j.solener.2003.12.003) by Reda and Andreas and, alternatively, [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) by Grena.
 More than 1000 test points are included to validate against the reference code and other sources.
 Solar events are found by searching positions from the chosen algorithm, with SPA as the default.